 For women, a head covering is necessary for entering the Sultan Ahmad Mosque.
 Some free head coverings are accessible at the Blue Mosque entrance.
 You should put the cover on top of your head.
 Take one side, covering your shoulders, and wrap it around your neck.
 The covering is intended to conceal your hair; you don’t need to cover your face.

-For men, wearing pants that are past your knees is necessary.
+For men, pants past the knees are necessary.
 Shorts and trousers that don’t reach the knees are inappropriate for visiting.

 • Shoes rules in the blue mosque

-Before entering the mosque, remove your shoes and put them in the plastic bags that are provided there.
-According to Muslim tradition, everyone must do this before entering a mosque.
+Before entering the mosque, please remove your shoes and put them in the plastic bags provided.
+According to Muslim tradition, everyone must do this.

 • Rules about inside the mosque

 You should be quiet and don’t use flash photography inside the mosque.
-Avoid gazing at or photographing people who are praying because this place is for worship.
+Avoid gazing at or photographing people praying because this place is for worship.
 Visit the mosque in silence and respect.
-You can return head coverings to certain personnel who stand at the exit doors and also place used plastic bags in designated trash bags at the mosque’s exit.
+You can return head coverings to certain personnel standing at the exit doors and place used plastic bags in designated trash bags at the mosque’s exit.

 The Best Time for Visiting the Blue Mosque

-Since the blue mosque is an active mosque, so visiting time for tourist and pray are different.
+Since the blue mosque is active, visiting times for tourists and praying are different.

 • Visiting time for Tourists

-The blue mosque is closed to tourists during the pray time.
-In general, the blue mosque is open from 8:30 am until dusk, and each prayer time takes 90 minutes during weekdays and 2 hours on Fridays.
+The Blue Mosque is closed to tourists during prayer time.
+It is generally open from 8:30 a.m. until dusk, and each prayer time lasts 90 minutes on weekdays and 2 hours on Fridays.

 • Visiting time for prayer

-As mentioned before Sultan Ahmad mosque (Sultanahmet Camii, Blue Mosque) is a working mosque, so it is always open before morning prayer at 5:30 for Muslims from every nationality and country until the last praying time.
-Non-Muslims can also enter the mosque during prayer time but they cannot take a picture.
+As mentioned, Sultan Ahmad Mosque (Sultanahmet Camii, Blue Mosque) is a working mosque, so it is always open before morning prayer at 5:30 for Muslims from every nationality and country until the last prayer time.
+Non-Muslims can also enter the mosque during prayer time but cannot take pictures.

 More about The Blue Mosque

 More than 200 stained glass windows and many chandeliers within the mosque offer light.
-They placed ostrich eggs everywhere, like on the chandlers, to keep spiders away and prevent cobwebs inside the mosque.
+Ostrich eggs were placed everywhere, like on the chandeliers, to keep spiders away and prevent cobwebs inside the mosque.
 The carpets that cover the mosque are constantly changed when worn out.

 The imperial loge, supported by ten marble columns, and the mihrab, built of exquisitely carved and sculptured marble, are noteworthy features of the central area.